 On a practical note centres are to be commended for the way in which they have managed the submission of a considerable amount of information for projects to be assessed.
 Projects must be submitted in Microsoft Word (.docx) format.
-The report has a limit of 5000 words, and this must be adhered to as any text beyond 5000 words will not be included in the assessment.
-In this session some projects appeared to be much longer but on investigation this was because the bibliography and supplementary information such as data and results of surveys was all included in the report.
-The bibliography can be submitted as a separate Word file, as can other information the candidate wants to include.
+The report has a limit of 5000 words and this must be adhered to as any text beyond 5000 words will not be included in the assessment.
 The research log is an important part of the project as it supports the research process and helps demonstrate planning and organisation.
 In the most successful projects, the log was used purposefully, for example, to record thoughts, actions required, and important information, evaluative comments, and reflections which were later written up in the report.
 In less successful projects, the research log was simply a record of things the candidate did at particular times.